dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 ```

 #### Multi-line unquoted
-By multi-line unquoted string, will a single newline character be replaced with a space and will the whitespace around a line be trimmed.
+Using multi-line unquoted string, a single newline character will be replaced with a space and the whitespace around a line will be trimmed.
-A complet empty line by replaced with a newline character.
+A completely empty line by replaced with a newline character.
 Example YAML:
 ```yaml
 multi unquoted: